 Other Employee Benefits

-Paramedics enjoy other benefits in addition to the ideal pay.
+Alongside the Paramedic salary, this career path also offers loads of benefits in addition to the pay packet.
 For instance, a paramedic can become a benefactor of the following:

 - National Health Service (NHS) pension scheme